Joshfairhead/ResourceSite/site/resources/what/1_ledger/ledger.md

 ## Block creation

 `Blocks` are simply containers of `transactions` woven into a chain of cryptographic hashs.
-Operators on the network, aka `miners`/`validators` fill blocks by collecting transactions from the `meme pool` predominantly prioritising these based on fees.
+Operators on the network, aka `miners`/`validators` fill blocks by collecting transactions from the networks `meme pool` predominantly prioritising these based on fees.
 When a block is `mined` or `validated` the operator receives an incentive known as a `block reward`.

 ## Proof of work consensus